-The origins of the EAG extend back to the 1991 Gulf War, during which the United Kingdom’s Royal Air Force (RAF) and France’s Armée de l’Air (French Air Force or FAF) worked closely together on a range of operations.
-Subsequently, the two Air Forces collaborated again, this time on missions in support of United Nations forces in the former Yugoslavia and in operations over Bosnia-Herzegovina.
+During the first Gulf war, the UK’s Royal Air Force (RAF) and France’s Armée de l’air (FAF) worked very closely together on a range of operational activities.
+Soon after this, the same two air forces found themselves working together again, on missions in support of United Nations forces in the former Yugoslavia.
+Further close cooperation followed in operations over Bosnia-Herzegovina.

 The FAF and RAF realized that there was a need for an organisation to improve the inter-air force cooperation and to work on issues relating to interoperability.
 Thus it was at the Chartres Summit, on 18 November 1994, that the first announcement was made of the intention to create the Franco-British European Air Group (FBEAG).
 Even at that stage, it was foreseen that other European air forces might wish to join the organisation – so the word “European” was included in the title right from the beginning.

 On 27th June 1995, France and the UK jointly declared the formal establishment of the FBEAG.
 Shortly afterwards, Air Commodore Wright (RAF) was appointed as the first Deputy Director of FBEAG, with Colonel Beck FAF as the first Chief of Staff and Group Captain Wood RAF as the first Vice COS.
 Then on the 20th September of that year, the first meeting of the FBEAG Working Group (WG) was held at the FBEAG headquarters (HQ), located at RAF High Wycombe, Buckinghamshire, UK.